tensorlakeai/indexify-extractors/README.md

 ## Overview

 Extractors are modules that give Indexify data processing capabilities such as metadata or embedding extraction from document, videos and audio.
 This repository hosts a collection of extractors for Indexify.
-These extractors complement the core functionalities of Indexify, enabling seamless integration and enhanced data processing capabilities.

 For the main Indexify project, visit: [Indexify Main Repository](https://github.com/diptanu/indexify).